 2011 Healthy Living/Active Lifestyles

-In 2020, we had to do things a little bit differently, with students out of school for the year, we sent our contest home as homework!
-Students were encouraged to create their banners and drop them off or mail them into the BIZ office at 108 Bond St. The winners were chosen by the community on our Facebook page.
+In recent years, we’ve had to do things a little bit differently, sending our contest home as homework!
+Students were encouraged to create their banners and drop them off or mail them into the BIZ office at 108 Bond St. The winners were chosen by the community online.
 Our Transcona BIZ Summer Students traced the submissions onto the double-sided banners and put together painting kits of heavy-duty outdoor paint and brushes.
-Once everything was ready families poured into our office to pick up their banners and supplies and began the painting process at home.
-A lot of parents noticed how much bigger the banners are when they are down from the light poles.
-It was great to hear how much fun the families had working on this project together.
+Once everything was ready, families were invited to pick up their banners and supplies and begin the painting process at home.
+A lot of parents remark about how much bigger the banners are when they are down from the light poles, but also how much fun working on this project together is.

 Make sure to check out all the banners hanging throughout Transcona, along Regent Ave West between Day Street and Plessis, along Bond Street between Regent Ave and Pandora, along Pandora Street between Day Street and Plessis, and on Plessis Street from Pandora heading south under the underpass.